 Their longevity made me think that they would have the best plant-based protein powder.

-I like how they used sprouted brown rice since it can lower blood pressure and boost the immune system .
+During our testing, I liked how they used sprouted brown rice since, according to one study from the National Center for Biotechnology Information, it can lower blood pressure and boost the immune system .

 - Uses sprouted brown rice